TTNguyen2552003/stars-seeker/README.md

 This project showcases proficiency in React.js, JavaScript, HTML, and CSS.
 Through this project, I've demonstrated my understanding of building interactive user interfaces, managing state effectively, and styling components for a visually appealing user experience.
 Whether you're new to web development or looking to expand your skills in front-end technologies, this project serves as a practical demonstration of key concepts and best practices in modern web development.

--   _Note: The project just has the home screen and the policy screen_
+-   _Note: The project just has the home screen, the post screen, and the policy screen _

 ## Installation